J3ffcon1/search-all-the-things/README.md

-##Google Books Search Apps##
+##Pokemon API search APP!##

-Allow for the searching and viewing of google books.
+Allow for the searching and viewing of pokemon from the Pokemon API database.